3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

-Use the models including spectral indices to derive a more accurate bandpass correction.
-You can use the first use of bandpass as a guide but there are three major differences (apart from writing a different table).
+In this step, we will use the models, including spectral indices, to derive a more accurate bandpass correction.
+You can refer to the initial use of bandpass as a guide, but there are three major differences (besides creating a different table).

 os.system('rm -rf bpcal.B2')